Staying safe in early education

 The Local Authority have worked to support full day care, sessional care and childminders, in applying the extensive guidance to their individual circumstances.
-This will inevitably look different for each setting, but you can expect changes to and/or extra consideration to; the environment, the resources offered, the hours of operation, policies and procedures etc. To learn more about what specific safety precautions have been applied, please contact the provider directly for more information.
+This will inevitably look different for each setting, but you can expect changes to and/or extra consideration to; the environment, the resources offered, the hours of operation, and policies and procedures.
+To learn more about what specific safety precautions have been applied, please contact the provider directly for more information.

 How will my child be supported to start a new provision?

 The local authority have been working with schools and early years settings to develop the processes in place to support children’s transitions.
-If you haven’t already had communication from your childs school or setting then we would encourage you to contact them and ask them to share plans of the practical arrangements in place, timings, arrival and collection arrangements, how your child will be supported and how they will share information with you s well as provide opportunity for you to share information about your child with them.
+If you haven’t already had communication from your child's school or setting then we would encourage you to contact them and ask them to share plans of the practical arrangements in place, timings, arrival and collection arrangements, how your child will be supported and how they will share information with you as well as provide opportunity for you to share information about your child with them.

 How can I learn about which is the best provision to send my child to?

 Choosing a childcarer will support you in finding childcare in your chosen area.

 As a protective measure, government guidance advises settings to restrict onsite visitors, including prospective parents.
 Providers are encouraged to be creative in how they overcome this obstacle and have developed alternative methods for sharing their provision with parents, for example virtual tours, online photographs and supporting information.
 To help you to establish whether the provision meets your needs, it is advisable that you communicate directly with the provider to request further information about the service they provide.

 How will I know that the provider has made the provision as safe as it can be?